wesleywcr/MedTriage/README.md

 # 📕 About

-✍️ MedTriage is project for you to create your personal goals.
+✍️ MedTriage is project for you to create your medical records.
 </br>

 # 🛠️Technologies